The Zynq UltraScale+ PS MIO might output a High glitch during the power-up ramp of the VCCO_PSMIO supply.

 Configurations Affected:

-The issue affects PS MIO's that are either pulled low or high impedance on start-up.
+The issue affects PS MIOs that are either pulled or driven low during power-up.
 PS MIO in all Zynq UltraScale+ MPSoC and Zynq UltraScale+ RFSoC devices can exhibit this issue.
 The occurrence of the issue is not deterministic.

 In one study, the issue occurred in ~75% of devices and, in affected devices, the issue occurred on 10-33% of MIO, depending on the device and condition.

-The issue can occur during the VCCO_PSMIO ramp of the recommended power-on sequence.
+The issue can occur during the VCCO_PSMIO ramp of the recommended power-on sequence: VCC_PSINT* ramp-up, followed by VCC_PSAUX ramp-up, followed by VCCO_PSIO ramp-up.
 Alternate power-on sequences might incur other kinds of glitches due to non-deterministic values of internal control logic.

 Impact: The MIO glitch might incur signal contention, including to bused signals, or cause other devices to detect a temporary High from a connected Zynq UltraScale+ PS MIO.